CSCfi/csc-user-guide/docs/data/sensitive-data/federatedega.md

 - **sequence data**: CRAM, BAM, FASTq, VCF formats

-- **array data**: Data from all types of array-based technologies, such as genotypes, gene expression, methylations, etc. is accepted.
+- **array data**: Data from all types of array-based technologies, such as genotypes, gene expression, methylations etc. is accepted.
 Central EGA also recommends submitting raw data (IDATs, CELs, final reports) and any analysis files.

 - **metagenomics**: EGA has adopted the suite of [Minimum Information about any (x) Sequence (MIxS)](https://press3.mcs.anl.gov/gensc/projects/mixs-gsc-project/) standards to describe data of this type.